yelircaasi/nix-eli5/src/problems_with_package_management.md

-Finally, another example of something about the status quo that we might want to improve upon - getting programs configured right is a fine art, and "dotfiles" (configuration files) are very important to users who want programs to behave in a certain way.
+Finally, another example of something about the status quo that we might want to improve upon - getting programs configured right is a fine art, and "dotfiles" (configuration files) are very important to users who want programs to look or behave a certain way.
 Configurations are an important part of the software, and managing configurations on multiple devices can be tedious.
 This can also be problematic when developers are working on the same project.
 The "it works on my machine" trope has become a meme precisely because